The evolution of LGBTQ+ rights at work — landmark cases that transformed UK employment law

 Protection from unlawful discrimination (which is governed by the Equality Act 2010) is available to the widest group of people.
 This is because the definition of ‘employee’ in the Equality Act 2010 is widely defined — meaning that individuals who fulfil the Employment Rights Act 1996 definition of ‘employee’ and those who are workers are protected along with certain other individuals.

-Under the Employment Rights Bill it had been proposed that this requirement would be removed so that employees would have a day one right to bring a claim of unfair dismissal.
-However, the proposal is now that the qualifying period be reduced from two years to six months.
+Under the Employment Rights Bill, it had been proposed that this requirement would be removed so that employees would have a day one right to bring a claim of unfair dismissal.
+However, the proposal was revised to keep a qualifying period but reduce it from two years to six months.
+The Employment Rights Bill has now received Royal Assent (i.e., it’s now law) and this proposal now forms part of the Employment Rights Act 2025.
+The change will be introduced in January 2027.

-There are no minimum service requirements to bring certain, limited, types of automatic unfair dismissal, e.g. those related to health and safety, whistleblowing, trade union membership and activities, minimum wage and for reasons connected to pregnancy, childbirth and family leave (e.g. maternity leave) and a number of other reasons.
+There are no minimum service requirements to bring certain, limited, types of automatic unfair dismissal.
+For example, those related to health and safety, whistleblowing, trade union membership and activities, minimum wage and for reasons connected to pregnancy, childbirth and family leave (e.g., maternity leave) and a number of other reasons.

 No minimum continuous period of employment is required to bring a discrimination claim.
 In fact, job applicants and former employees are protected.